 Amazon doesn't have a vast selection of Prime Day deals on mattresses – and it has even fewer exclusive offers on the site.
 This is particularly true of mid and higher-range mattresses: you can nearly always get the same offer directly from the manufacturer, where you're also guaranteed to be eligible for the full trial period, refund and warranty.
 So for better mattress deal choice, and better benefits, we'd recommend buying a mattress directly from a manufacturer.

 As mentioned, there are a few exceptions.
 Prime Day is good for budget mattresses, which rarely offer the same additional benefits in terms of risk-free sleep trials and extended warranties anyway.
+Cheap boxed Amazon mattresses under $400 are great if you need a stopgap bed, but they won't fulfill all your mattress dreams.

 If you're buying a mattress through Amazon today though, just make sure you register it with the manufacturer as soon as you can to activate the sleep trial and register your warrantee.